FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/graph-convolutional-neural-network-and-matrix-factorization.md

 More succinctly, $$H^1 = f(AW^1 f(AW^0X + I_nW^0X)+ I_nW^1H^0)$$

+## Equivalence to Matrix Factorization for a one layer GCN

+You could just as easily have started with two random matrices $U$ and $V$ and optimize them using your favorite optimization algorithm and end up with the likelihood for interaction function,
+$$\hat y_{ij} = U^T V \equiv H_u^T H_v$$

+So you get the same outcome for a one layer GCN as you would from matrix factorization.
+Note that, it has been proved that even multi-layer GCNs are equivalent to matrix factorization but the matrix being factorized is not that easy to interpret.

 ## Key Takeaways
 The differences between MF and GCN really begin to take form when we go into multi-layerd GCNs.
 In the case of the one layer GCN the embeddings of $H^0$ are only influenced by the nodes connected to it.
 Thus the features of a customer node will be only influenced by the products that they buy, similarly, the product node will be only influenced by the customers who by them.
 However, for deeper neural networks :